dubsumm/team-profile-benerator/README.md

 You can only use this for:

-    learning of node.js OOP for later use in portfolio
+    learning of node.js, TDD, OOP syntax.
+Also for later use in portfolio

 ______________________________________________